hyperledger/indy-hipe/text/decorators/README.md

 Effectively, decorator names are like reserved words in a shared public language of messages.

-As a special rule, constructs from JSON-LD such as `@context` are pre-reserved in the global decorator namespace, allowing them to retain their JSON-LD semantics without the possibility of collisions and ambiguity.

 Namespacing *is also* supported, as we may discover legitimate uses.
-When namespaces are desired, dotted name notation is used, as in `@mynamespace.mydecoratorname`.
+When namespaces are desired, dotted name notation is used, as in `~mynamespace.mydecoratorname`.
 We may elaborate this topic more in the future.

+Decorators are orthogonal to [JSON-LD constructs in A2A messages](https://github.com/hyperledger/indy-hipe/pull/83).

 ### Decorator Scope